Ritesh-patel/BP-API/readme.txt

 == Description ==
 json API for BuddyPress.
 This plugin creates json api endpoints for https://github.com/WP-API

+Use the develop branch with this plugin https://github.com/WP-API/WP-API/tree/develop

 == Installation ==

 = Automatic Installation =